michaelrsweet/lprint/README.md

 - A "make" program (both GNU and BSD make are known to work),
 - A C99 compiler (both Clang and GCC are known to work),
-- [CUPS](https://www.cups.org) to provide HTTP, IPP, and Apple/PWG Raster
+- [CUPS](https://www.cups.org) 2.2.0 or later to provide HTTP, IPP, and Apple/PWG Raster support,
-  support,
+- [libpng](https://www.libpng.org) 1.6.0 or later to provide PNG printing
-- [libpng](https://www.libpng.org) to provide PNG printing support, and
+  support, and
-- [libusb](https://libusb.info) to provide USB printing support.
+- [libusb](https://libusb.info) 1.0 or later to provide USB printing support.

 Supported Printers